zannloo/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to delete all data stored in ProfBook.
-2. ProfBook deletes all data stored and displays updates to be empty.
+2. ProfBook deletes all data stored and display updates to be empty.

    Use case ends.